NischayGoyal1/CancerDetection_Using_CNN/README.md

 1. 70% of the data for training.
  <br />
-2. 15% of the data for vaidation
+2. 15% of the data for vaidation.
  <br />
-3. 15% of the data for testing
+3. 15% of the data for testing.